 Top Things to Do in Copenhagen

 Here are a few of our picks for the best things to do in Copenhagen!
 You’ll be surprised by how many awesome spots the city offers.
 That’s why it’s very important to come up with a rough Copenhagen itinerary before you start your travels.
-No need to feel like you’re missing out on anything!
+No need to feel like you’re missing out on anything, especially if you’re coming on a weekend in Copenhagen.

 The vibrant waters’ edge of Nyhavn is one of the most popular of all Copenhagen sites!